yuifu/moccs/README.md

 # History

 - 2016.04.15: Version 1.7.
 	- Added 'stranded' option.
-With this optin, MOCCS will count k-mers on the forward strand and will not reverse-compliment k-mers.
+With this optin, MOCCS will count k-mers on the forward strand and will not reverse-complement k-mers.
 This is useful when analyzing RNA-binding proteins (RBPs) data (e.g. CLIP-Seq data).
-	- Added
+	- Added '--low-count-threshold' option.

 # Usage